XiYueHura/Azurlane-Build/Global_en.md

-**The installation package for non-CN servers is smaller because these versions typically use separate OBB data files.
-If you only install the APK from the Release section without the original OBB data, you may encounter [this issue](https://github.com/JMBQ/azurlane/issues/34#issuecomment-3239785490).
+**The installation package for non-Chinese server clients is smaller in size because these versions typically use separate OBB data files.
+If you only install the APK from the Release without preparing the original OBB data, you may encounter [this issue](https://github.com/JMBQ/azurlane/issues/34#issuecomment-3239785490).
 Please follow the steps below:**

 ---

-1.  **First, install the original client**: Install the original client for the server you want to play and make sure it can display the game update popup normally.
+1.  **Install the original client**: Install the original client for the target server and confirm that the game update popup appears normally.
-    *   **If your device/emulator is already Rooted** and the core patch module is properly configured (**APK signature verification disabled**), you can directly install the modified APK to overwrite the original app, then skip to step 4.
+    *   **If the device is rooted** and has the core patch module configured (**APK signature verification disabled**), you can directly install the modified APK to overwrite the original application, then skip to step 4.
-    *   **If it is not Rooted**, continue to step 2.
+    *   **If not rooted**, proceed to step 2.

 ---

-2.  **Copy the OBB file** (using [MT Manager](https://mt2.cn/)):
+2.  **Copy the OBB file** (It is recommended to use [MT Manager](https://mt2.cn/)):
-    *   Navigate to this path: `Android → obb → [package name]` (e.g., for the JP server, it is `com.YoStarJP.AzurLane`).
+    *   Navigate to the path: `Android → obb → [package name]` (For example, the Japanese server package name is `com.YoStarJP.AzurLane`).
-    *   Look for the `.obb` file (about 1GB) in this folder.
+    *   Locate the large `.obb` file (approximately 1GB) in this directory.
-    *   Copy this file to another directory (e.g., the `Download` folder).
+    *   Copy this file to another directory (such as the `Download` folder).
     *   **If you encounter permission issues**:
-        *   **On an emulator**: Enable Root permissions in the settings, restart MT Manager, grant MT Manager permanent Root permissions, and try again (emulators generally should not prompt for this).
+        *   **On an emulator**: Enable Root permissions in the settings, restart MT Manager, grant MT Manager permanent Root permissions, and try again (emulators usually do not prompt for this).
-        *   **On a physical phone**: Obtaining Root permissions can be complicated.
-It is recommended to use [Shizuku](https://shizuku.rikka.app/zh-hans/).
-Follow the [Shizuku User Guide](https://shizuku.rikka.app/zh-hans/guide/setup/) for setup instructions.
-It is advised to activate it using the "Wireless Debugging" method first.
+        *   **On a physical device**: Obtaining Root permissions is more complex.
+It is recommended to use [Shizuku](https://shizuku.rikka.app/).
+Follow the [Shizuku User Guide](https://shizuku.rikka.app/guide/setup/) for configuration.
+It is advised to use the "Wireless Debugging" method for activation first.

 ---

-3.  **After copying the OBB file**:
+3.  **After backing up the OBB file**:
-    *   Confirm that the OBB file has been backed up (from step 2).
+    *   Confirm that the OBB file has been properly backed up (step 2 operation).
     *   Uninstall the original game.
-    *   Install the modified version (downloaded from Releases).
+    *   Install the modified version (downloaded from the Releases page).
-    *   Open the game once and wait until the loading screen appears, then exit.
+    *   Launch the game until the loading screen appears, then exit.
-    *   Use MT Manager to move the backed-up OBB file back to its original location: `Android → obb → [package name]`.
+    *   Use MT Manager to move the backed-up OBB file back to its original path: `Android → obb → [package name]`.

 ---

-4.  **Azur Lane! 🎮**
+4.  **Launch the game 🎮**